ANQIFENG/RATNUS/README.md

 - Trained with a comprehensive set of modalities as detailed in our paper.
 Strictly supports testing with an identical set of input features

-- **Structural MRI Processing Pipeline**:
-  The T1 map and PD map within RATNUS are generated using a combined processing of MPRAGE and FGATIR images.
-  Following this, a series of Multi-TI images are synthesized.
-  Specifically, the Inversion Time (TI) for Multi-TI image ranges from 400 to 1400 ms in increments of 20 ms, producing a set of 51 images.
-  This TI range is selected to maximize contrast within the thalamus, enhancing the visibility of its internal structure.

 To assist users, we have packaged the pipeline for synthesizing Multi-TI images from MPRAGE and FGATIR.
   Inputting the raw MPRAGE and FGATIR will yield processed MPRAGE and FGATIR, T1 maps, PD maps, and the series of Multi-TI images.